hautamakih/FossilNOW/README.md

      - Tells the app whether the true negative rates are calculated.
 Please set this to 'No' if the true negative rate csv has not been given as an input.
 - Algorithm spesific parameters
   - Matrix Factorization
-    - Epochs
+    - Epochs: the number of training epochs
-    - Dim-hid
+    - Dim-hid: the dimension of site and genus embedding
-    - Output probabilities
+    - `output_probability`: set `True` is we want the output is the probability, otherwise the output is the non-negative number.
   - kNN
-    - Top k
+    - Top k: top `k` sites with highest score
-    - Output probabilities
+    - `output_probability`: set `True` is we want the output is the probability, otherwise the output is the non-negative number.
   - Content-based filtering
     - Occurence threshold
       - Values above this are counted as occured.
 Content-based filtering implementation cannot handle uncertain occurences which is why this has to be spesified if the occurence matrix contains other values than 0s and 1s.